 Have less.
 Live More.

-Over the past few years, we’ve begun to make a total life transformation.
-From living in a town filled with “not our people” to moving to the mountains of Western North Carolina, and now living full-time on the road in our motorhome, we’re finding satisfaction in travel, writing, and photography.
+Over the past few years, we made a total life transformation.
+From living in a town filled with “not our people” to moving to the mountains of Western North Carolina, and now living full-time on the road in our motorhome living the RV Lifestyle, we’re finding satisfaction in travel, writing, and photography.

 How did this major life change happen?